COMING UP...

 • Don't plagiarise i.e. steal other people's ideas or material.
 It's OK to be influenced and inspired by well-known comedians but please don't copy them.

-• Try and open your set with a winner... even your favorite 'joke joke' if you like.
+• Try and open your set with a winner... even your favourite 'joke joke' if you like.
 The first laugh will help you relax.
 Try and finish on a winner too& the audience has a short memory!

 • There is no censorship or political correctness in comedy but don't be deceived by professional comedians who seem to get away with 'murder' on stage.
 They have years of experience reading their audience and keeping a knife-edge balance and even then they can still get it wrong occasionally.
 If you are a rookie you may get it horribly wrong too early and not be able to recover.
 And trying to get a laugh with bad language is a sure sign that you are a rookie!